The Prince George Hospice Board of Directors

 Tara was born and raised in Prince George and is passionate about this city.
 She and her husband have two children, and a large extended family here.
 With deep roots in the community, Tara is proud to support the incredible and important services offered by the Prince George Hospice Palliative Care Society and its employees and volunteers.

-Trina Lomax is Chief Financial Officer with Viking Construction Ltd in Prince George.
+Trina Lomax is the Controller with Heartland Steel Structures Ltd and Peak North America in Prince George.
 Trina is a Chartered Professional Accountant – CA (2003) with over 20 years of experience in business and accounting roles, including 5 years in the Northern Health Financial Planning & Analysis Department, where she also obtained her Lean Healthcare Black Belt certification.
 Trina is a member of the Yellowhead Rotary Club and has volunteer experience in various roles including treasurer of Kool Kats Kid Care.

 Mary Mytting was born and raised in Prince George, lived in Vancouver, then in South Africa for 12 years and returned to Prince George (home) in 2016.
 Mary has a diverse background in business and not-for-profits.
 She has started, then sold, two successful businesses in Vancouver and started an ongoing successful charity in South Africa, Boost Africa Foundation.
 Mary is currently the Project Manager of the Leadership & Entrepreneurial Accelerator Program (LEAP) for Women at Community Futures Fraser Fort George.
 With over two decades of entrepreneurship, sales, marketing and communications experience, Mary is able to share her experience while enhancing LEAP’s participant’s learning and understanding of leadership and business development.